amyhe1995/Movieshow/README.md

 - superagent
 - sqlite3

-## Full Stack

-you can make changes to both the front and back end. you can add, delete and update user information.
-In auth Branch, only user can update their infor.

 ## Setup

 - [ ] Clone this repo, navigate to it, install packages, and start the server with `npm run dev`